 Here are four of the most important free resources that you should read in depth as it relates to SEO basics.
 Seriously, go grab a beer or a coffee or whatever will keep you awake, and read these posts.
 If you don’t have time now, make sure you bookmark this and come back to it later:

-- SEO 101.
-This is a 15 part series from Search Engine Guide.
-It’s 15 detailed blog posts about 15 aspects of SEO – don’t miss this one.
+- Search Engine Land’s Guide To SEO: This is a multi-part series from Search Engine Land’s Guide.
+It’s 9 detailed blog posts about different aspects of SEO – don’t miss this one.

 By now you should have a good general sense of what SEO is all about.
 You may have even picked up a little knowledge about some specific aspects of SEO like competitor analysis and keyword research.